-Figure 17 shows the internal register structure of the TMP431/32.
+Figure 14 shows the internal register structure of the TMP435.
 The 8-bit Pointer Register is used to address a given data register.
-The Pointer Register identifies which of the data registers should respond to a read or write command on the Two-Wire bus.
+The Pointer Register identifies which of the data registers should respond to a read or write command on the two-wire bus.
 This register is set with every write command.
 A write command must be issued to set the proper value in the Pointer Register before executing a read command.
-Table 3 describes the pointer address of the registers available in the TMP431.
-Table 4 describes the address of the registers available in the TMP432.
+Table 3 describes the pointer address of the registers available in the TMP435.
 The power-on reset (POR) value of the Pointer Register is 00h (0000 0000b).